Kyrgyzstan

 Civil status:

-The municipality where the birth of the child is to be registered, is the municipality of domicile of the mother, and if she is not a Bulgarian citizen - the municipality of domicile of the father.
+The municipality where the child's birth is registered is the municipality of the mother's permanent address; if she is not a Bulgarian citizen, the municipality of the father's permanent address.

-Registration in Bulgaria of marriage of Bulgarian citizens made abroad - Citizens of the Republic of Bulgaria who are abroad are obliged within six months after the issuance of a marriage certificate by a civil status local authority, to provide personally or send to the Bulgarian foreign representation in the respective country, a certified copy or extract from the document, along with the application stating their permanent address in Bulgaria.
+Registration in Bulgaria of a civil marriage of Bulgarian citizens contracted abroad — Citizens of the Republic of Bulgaria, who are abroad, are obliged within 6 months after the civil marriage certificate has been issued by a local civil status authority to provide or send to the Bulgarian mission in the respective country, a certified copy or extract of the document, together with an application stating their permanent address in Bulgaria.

-Citizens may also provide directly to the relevant Bulgarian municipality the legalized marriage certificate, with a certified Bulgarian translation done by a translation company that has a contract with the Ministry of Foreign Affairs of Bulgaria.
-The signature of the Bulgarian translator is validated in the “Consular Relations” Directorate at the MFA (Sofia, 2 “Alfred Nobel” Str.).
+Citizens can also submit directly to the respective Bulgarian municipality the legalized civil marriage certificate, with a certified translation into Bulgarian, made by a translation company under contract with the Bulgarian Ministry of Foreign Affairs.

-The municipality where the marriage held abroad is to be registered, is the municipality of domicile of the spouse, who is a Bulgarian citizen; if both spouses are Bulgarian citizens - the municipality of domicile of the man.
+The municipality where a civil marriage contracted abroad is registered is the municipality of the permanent address of the spouse who is a Bulgarian citizen; if both spouses are Bulgarian citizens, it is the municipality of the permanent address of the husband.

-Registration in Bulgaria of death of a Bulgarian national which occurred abroad - Death of a Bulgarian citizen, which occurred abroad, is to be registered in the municipality of his/her permanent address in Bulgaria.
+Registration in Bulgaria of the death of a Bulgarian citizen occurring abroad - A death of a Bulgarian citizen occurring abroad shall be registered in the municipality of the person's permanent address in the Republic of Bulgaria.

-Bulgarian diplomatic and consular representations abroad do not fund or carry out the preparation or transportation of the deceased.
-In case of death, relatives of the deceased Bulgarian citizen should contact a funeral home/ agency in the country of residence, to obtain information about services and transportation of the deceased abroad.
+The Bulgarian diplomatic and consular missions abroad do not finance or carry out the activities of servicing and transportation of the deceased.
+In the event of a death, the relatives of the deceased Bulgarian citizen should contact the insurance company where the deceased had taken out insurance prior to the trip, or contact a funeral home/agency in the country of residence to learn about the service and transportation of the deceased abroad.